mstilkerich/rcmcarddav/README.md

 ### Upgrading from 3.0.x

 - Database migration happens automatically.
-- If you want more verbose than default logging, this must now be configured in config.inc.php.
-See the distributed file config.inc.php.dist for examples.
+- If you want more verbose than default logging, this must now be configured in `config.inc.php`.
+See the distributed file `config.inc.php.dist` for examples.

 ### Upgrading from 2.0.x